shrubs plant bed tree grass lawn mulch 2

 Billbugs

-You might know these pesky little guys by their proper name—Black Beetles (also known as Weevils).
-Typically, Billbugs affect Zoysiagrass and Bermudagrass, but they’re not always exceptionally picky.
-If you find that your grass is wilting in an area where it’s getting plenty of water, then you’re probably dealing with an infestation of Billbugs eating the roots of your grass.
+You might know these pesky little guys by their proper name.
+Black Beetles, also known as Weevils, typically affect Zoysiagrass and Bermudagrass, but that doesn’t mean they’re picky.
+If you find that your grass is wilting in an area that’s getting plenty of water, then you’re probably dealing with an infestation of Billbugs eating the roots of your grass.

 White Grubs